ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 - **User** - Refers to the user account associated with the worker, primarily used for logging in and executing tasks within the warehouse system.
 This includes only internal and virtual users.

+> [!NOTE]
+> A User cannot be updated if they are already assigned and their associated person has been changed.

 ### Policies

 In the **Policies** panel, the system presents details regarding specific policies related to the managed warehouse.